-All Children - All Families: Family Training
+All Children - All Families: LGBTQ-Inclusive Parent Preparation Training

-- Tips for creating an LGBT-friendly environment.
+- Tips for creating an LGBTQ-friendly environment.

 - Information for the trainer on how to best support families targeted by negative remarks.